How to Get Better Architecture Clients

 You're Training Clients to Devalue Your Work

-When you make yourself completely available and give away expertise for free, you're not demonstrating value.
-You're demonstrating that your time and knowledge aren't valuable enough to protect.
+When you make yourself completely available and give away expertise for free, you're signaling to others that your time and knowledge aren't very valuable.

-This "non-process" was actually a process, it was just a flawed one that led to:
+My "non-process" was actually a process, it was just a flawed one that meant:

-Realizing something needed to change, I started experimenting:
+So, realizing something needed to change, I started experimenting.

 None of these fully addressed the problem and some actually made things worse!
 I was still giving away my expertise for free, just in different formats.